-Need/issue Performance target Action Priority Means of assessing achievement Water body Transform the detention basin into a semi-natural recreational water body Ensure that flood retention capacity is retained Pipe existing stormwater channels High Piping complete Re-grade the detention basin embankments ensuring capacity is retained High Pond embank- ments are safe for users and contain water Treat the water in the detention basin to minimise contamination High No adverse health events from contact with pond water Treat edges of the detention basin with environmental habitat planting and sandstone retaining boulders High Habitat planting and boulders in place Water sensitive urban design Minimise runoff of stormwater from the site Construct a water sensitive urban design garden bed High Garden bed constructed Harvest stormwater for irrigating sports fields Install stormwater tanks and pipes to irrigate sports fields High Stormwater tanks and pipes installed Renewable energy Maximise use of renewable energy in the park Investigate the feasibility of meeting power needs in buildings using solar panels and batteries.
-High Feasibility of solar power established Install solar lights on pathways High Solar lights installed Planting Undertake planting in the park consistent with garden and streetscape plantings in Pitt Town.
+Need/issue Performance target Action Priority Means of assessing achievement Water body Transform the detention basin into a semi-natural recreational water body Ensure that flood retention capacity is retained Pipe existing stormwater channels High Piping complete Re-grade the detention basin embankments ensuring capacity is retained High Pond embank- ments are safe for users and contain water Treat the water in the detention basin to minimise contamination High No adverse health events from contact with pond water Treat edges of the detention basin with environmental habitat planting and sandstone retaining boulders High Habitat planting and boulders in place Water sensitive Minimise runoff of stormwater from the site Construct a water sensitive urban design garden bed High Garden bed constructed urban design Use existing recycled water (purple pipe) infrastructure for all irrigation requirements High Irrigation uses recycled water Renewable energy Maximise use of renewable energy in the park Investigate the feasibility of meeting power needs in buildings using solar panels and batteries High Feasibility of solar power established Install solar lights on pathways High Solar lights installed Planting Undertake planting in the park consistent with garden and streetscape plantings in Pitt Town.
 Develop a landscape identity for Fernadell Park based on garden and streetscape plantings in Pitt Town.
 High Planting in the park is consistent with the local landscape and the Master Plan Wildlife corridor Develop a biodiversity corridor to connect flora and fauna habitats.
 Plant native and exotic species to landscape and screen the park.
 High Increase in number of trees and shrubs on site.
 Observations of use by wildlife Maintain an adequate buffer to private bushland north of Bootles Lane where possible.
 Maintain planted vegetation on the park boundaries.
 Ongoing Monitor health of planting Use of chemicals Limit the use of poisonous substances that may harm park users, the environment and adjacent areas and people Use chemicals for maintenance of the park and sportsgrounds appropriately.
 Ongoing Review of chemical use